|

 One sportswriter wrote, "He took no talk from his players.
 He was the

 word and his team were the listeners and doers."
-He particularly

 Under his exterior lay a brilliant mind, one focused on reducing